M3GH4NN/docs/source/rollup.rst

 Salt Extension
 --------------

-For more information about the Salt extension, refer to the :ref:`salt:states` documentation.
+For more information about the Salt extension, refer to the :salt:`states` documentation.

 AzureRM Extension
 -----------------

-For more information about the AzureRM extension, refer to the :ref:`azurerm:overview` documentation.
+For more information about the AzureRM extension, refer to the :azurerm:`overview` documentation.